5 major Roles of Artificial Intelligence (AI) in Digital Marketing

 Every digital marketer has experience working on social media.
 When you share a post with a large group of the audience, you can see that Facebook provides you the data about the engagement, reach, impression, etc. Companies then use this data and their analysts to help machine learning algorithms predict which post performed better based on the one week ago data.
 This is also called big data where companies such as Facebook and Amazon analyze their data to decide which post or which product the user will engage with based on his last day’s activity and even the recommendation system of many companies work in the same way.

 Artificial intelligence and digital marketing are going hand in hand.
 And because of artificial intelligence advancement, we can see the growth in digital marketing.
-The marketing analysts can integrate artificial intelligence into their daily tasks and deliver more valuable results than before.
+Marketing analysts can integrate artificial intelligence into their daily tasks and deliver more valuable results than before.
 The companies are becoming more aware of how artificial intelligence is integrating into the business, and therefore a completely new sector called business intelligence is developing.
 Artificial intelligence is an excellent tool for humans to use and improve their performance.

 This was all about the role of Artificial Intelligence in Digital Marketing.
 Stay tuned for more such updates.